patrickvlt/dcms/README.md

 data-kt-auto-hide=false
 ```

-Turn value into clickable link:
+### Turn value into clickable link:

 To turn the value into a link, make sure your column has a valid URL.
 For example, if your column is "website": use data-kt-href="__website__" to generate the URL.
-The low stripes will trigger DCMS to replace the link with the correct value.
+The low dashes will trigger DCMS to replace the link with the correct value.
-If you don't use low stripes, you have to define a static URL, or else you will redirect users literally to __website__.
+If you don't use low dashes, you have to define a static URL, or else you will redirect users literally to __website__.
 Then finally, use data-kt-target to specify if you want the link to open in a new tab.
 Example: